Estimating equations for causal survival analysis with pooled logistic regression: Setup

 \section{Setup}

-Let $T_i^a$ denote the potential event time under action $a \in \{0,1\}$ and $A_i$ denote the observed action for unit $i$.
-Here, the parameter of interest is the average causal effect, or causal risk difference, of $A$ on the event at time $t$, expressed as $F^1(t) - F^0(t) = E[I(T_i^1 \le t)] - E[I(T_i^0 \le t)]$, where $I(\cdot)$ is the indicator function.
-The first task is to illustrate how the parameter of interest can be expressed in terms of the observed data, referred to as identification.
+Let $T_i^a$ denote the potential event time under the baseline action $a \in \{0,1\}$ and $A_i$ denote the observed action for unit $i$.
+Here, the target interest is the intent-to-treat average causal effect, or causal risk difference, of $A$ on the event at time $t$, expressed as $F^1(t) - F^0(t) = E[I(T_i^1 \le t)] - E[I(T_i^0 \le t)]$, where $I(\cdot)$ is the indicator function and $t \in (0, \tau]$ where $\tau$ indicates the maximum follow-up time.
+The first task is to illustrate how the target parameter can be expressed in terms of the observed data, referred to as identification.

 To start, suppose there is no censoring.
 Therefore, the observed data contains $n$ iid copies of $(W_i, A_i, T_i)$, where $T_i$ is the event time and $W_i$ is a vector of baseline covariates.
 Assume causal consistency (i.e., if $A_i = a$ then $T_i = T_i^a$), conditional exchangeability (i.e., $T^a \amalg A \mid W$), and positivity (i.e., $\Pr(A=a \mid W=w) > 0$ for $a \in \{0,1\}$ and $f_W(w) > 0$, where $f_W$ is the probability density function of $W$).
 Then it follows that